The costs to produce green hydrogen will fall by 64% by 2040, according to a new study released by research firm Wood Mackenzie.

 The project pipeline for green hydrogen continues to grow with the last ten months witnessing an increase from 3.5GW to 15GW.

-The European Commission and Germany, Netherlands, Norway, Portugal, Spain released detailed hydrogen strategies to scale the hydrogen market dramatically this decade.
+The European Commission and Germany, Netherlands, Norway, Portugal, Spain released detailed hydrogen strategies best site to buy levitra to scale the hydrogen market dramatically this decade.